CLARIAH/clariah-plus/cases/max-weber.md

 #### Data

-Needed is a data format capable of representing text structure, text markup as well as linguistic annotations.
+Needed is a data format capable of representing text structure, text markup as well as (linguistic) annotations.
 They are looking at FoLiA to provide an integrated solution for this, so support is being provided as part of the normal FoLiA support task (T108).

 #### Tools

 A proper pipeline to go from the scanned books to digitised versions is needed, retaining as much information as possible, including information about text markup, structure and layout.
-This includes an OCR component, a post-correction component, and components capable of visualising the output and allowing further annotation for manual post correction.
+This includes an OCR component, a post-correction component, semantic transformation components with respect to text structures, and components capable of visualising the output and allowing further annotation for manual post correction.

 We are providing support for all the various FoLiA-based tools that may help them, including a conversion from ABBY output to FoLiA by Ko van der Sloot,